tadelv/ViperCode/README.md

 <img src="./ViperCode-screenshot.png" />

 # Need help?
-Please submit an issue on GitHub and provide information about your setup
+Please submit an issue on GitHub, Or contact me directly at mabrouksameh@gmail.com

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.